shadiaduery/bootcamp-group_project-3/README.md

 5) Your project must include some level of user-driven interactions (e.g. menus, dropdowns, textboxes)

 6) Your final visualization should include at least three views.

+## Readme should include:
+ This is the README that describes how to run

+This is the database that is used

+This is how to run the included code to insert data into the DB

+This is how to run the code to spin up the web app and view the visualizations